Max (2015 film): Box office

 In the United States and Canada, Max was released alongside Ted 2, and was projected to gross around $10 million from 2,850 theaters in its opening weekend.
 It earned $500,000 from its Thursday night showings and $4.3 million on its opening day (including the Thursday previews).
 Through its opening weekend, it grossed $12.2 million, fourth place among all films behind Jurassic World, Inside Out, and Ted 2.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 37% based on 98 reviews, with an average rating of 4.8/10.
 The site's critics consensus reads: "Max has good intentions and tries to hearken back to classic family-friendly features, but its disjointed, manipulative plot overwhelms the efforts of its talented human and canine stars."

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Sequel

-A sequel, Max 2: White House Hero, was released theatrically on May 5, 2017.
-It was released digitally on May 9, 2017, and released on Blu-ray and DVD on May 23, 2017.
+A sequel, Max 2: White House Hero, was released theatrically on May 5, 2017, digitally on May 9, and on Blu-ray and DVD on May 23.
 However, this sequel is more lighthearted and family-friendly than the previous film.